Event Management with Foundation Year

 In Year 1, you are introduced to academic and professional studies and pursue a number of core modules which include business and event-specific modules.

-In Years 2 and 3, you further develop theoretical and practical skills and explore some of the specialist areas of event management such as Sports and Mega Events.
+In Years 2 and 3, you further develop theoretical and practical skills and explore some of the specialist areas of event management such as sponsorship and mega events.
+Optional modules include Volunteering, Creativity, Design and Innovation and Media Relations.

 During Year 3, you will undertake an extended independent study module and may choose from a consultancy project, a part-time work placement or a dissertation.
-Other key modules include Contemporary Issues in Event Management; Festivals and Cultural Events, and Digital Marketing.
+Key modules include studying festivals and their environmental impact and optional modules include Social Media Management and Communications Management.

 What you need to know